 Papir is a project that has been going on for about five years now releasing four albums, the last one being from 2014.
 Trio formed in Copenhagen and went through various of name changes until they decided to use the name “Papir”.
-Their first album came out in 2010.
+Their first album was released in 2010.
 They are producing some of the most unique music.
 If Hendrixian power riffs, ferocious drumming, and dazzling bass is your thing, then look no further.
 Here you have a band, that really is a combination of space rock and “krautrock” (Neu!, Ash Ra Tempel).
 Interview with Nicklas Sørensen, guitarist of Papir.

 How did you three meet?